bvk1/Scrabble-1/README.md

 # Scrabble
-Create some parts of the scrabble game
+Create some parts of the scrabble game.
+Features are:
+- Suggesting first word to be played given a rack
+- Support for blank tiles
+- Suggesting words to be played given some board constraints

 ##Tasks: